gogins/csound-extended/Opcodes/clang_opcode/README.md

 # clang

-clang - Compiles C/C++ source code at Csound performance time to a loaded object module, which is callable in the running Csound process.
-Such code can pretty much do anything that C/C++ code can do, including define new Csound opcodes, or call the Csound API to execute arbitrary Csound code.
+clang - Compiles C/C++ source code at Csound performance time to a loaded object module.
+This object modulle is callable in the running Csound process, and can call into the running Csound process using the Csound API.
+The module new Csound opcodes, or call the Csound API to execute arbitrary Csound code.

 ## Description

-The `clang` opcode provides a runtime compiler that enables Csound to compile C or C++ source code, embedded in the Csound orchestra, to an object module; link that module; load that module; and call the Csound API from that module.
+The `clang` opcode provides a just-in-time compiler that enables Csound to compile C or C++ source code, embedded in the Csound orchestra, to an object module; link that module; load that module; and call the Csound API from that module.